Dust motes drift above an empty, abandoned staircase landing in dim gray light.

 # Pattern Publishers Pieces Mentions

-3 User-centered design remains the non-negotiable ethical core 0 0 12
+User-centered design remains the non-negotiable core

 Primary Signals from Industry